MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 ### Using Item Number Modifier

 Item Number Modifier is like other modifier tools in that it allows the user to change a current inventory item number to a new number without losing any work, open or history records.
-See *Using Validate and Import buttons* for information on the Validate and Import buttons.
+See [Using the Validate and Import buttons](#using-the-validate-and-import-buttons) for information on the Validate and Import buttons.

 > [!IMPORTANT]
-> This tool requires that the user be logged in as “sa.”
+> This tool requires that the user be logged in as *sa*.

 **To change an item number:**